aijaz/blog/content/posts/2013/06/2013-06-06-delete-multiple-versions-hockeyapp.markdown

-title: "How to Delete Multiple Versions of an App in HockeyApp"
+title: How to Delete Multiple Versions of an App in HockeyApp
 date: 2013-06-06 09:30
 comments: false
 Category: Computers